-Baton Rouge Townhomes The Baton Rouge Townhomes are five riverfront, luxury townhomes on Main and Lafayette, which have been built as a collaboration with the IBM development.
+Baton Rouge Townhomes The Baton Rouge Townhomes are sixe riverfront, luxury townhomes on Main and Lafayette, which have been built as a collaboration with the IBM development.
 The townhomes are slated to be on the very high end of available options to new downtown Baton Rouge residents.
 The townhomes sit on a quarter-acre lot, will be four stories, and will range in size from 3,500 to 5,000 square feet.

 Dupree Apartments Built in 1924 and conveniently located on Spanish Town Road and within walking distance of downtown and the capitol complex, the Dupree Apartments come complete with all new plumbing, electrical, HVAC, granite countertops, hardwood floors, stainless steel appliances, and private balconies offering spectacular views of Spanish Town, downtown Baton Rouge, and the state capitol complex.
-Currently pre-leasing for late June or early July 2015.
+The Dupree Apartments opened in July of 2015.
+For more information visit their website at www.dupreeapartments.com